 Back to top

-Q. What study abroad programs are eligible for the Gilman Scholarship Program?
+Q. What study abroad or internship programs are eligible for the Gilman International Scholarship?

-A. Any study abroad program that is eligible for undergraduate academic credit is eligible for the Gilman Scholarship Program and complies with the eligible host countries.
-This includes, but is not limited to, university or program provider administered study abroad programs, credit-bearing service-learning programs, academic internship programs, student teaching abroad programs, and programs that combine field or other research, etc. If you have a question concerning a program's eligibility, please contact the Gilman Scholarship Program directly.
+A. Any education abroad program that is eligible for undergraduate academic credit is eligible for the Gilman International Scholarship.
+This includes, but is not limited to, university or program provider administered study abroad programs, credit-bearing service-learning programs or internship programs, student teaching abroad programs, and programs that combine field or other research, etc. If you have a question concerning a program’s eligibility please contact the Gilman Scholarship directly.

 Back to top

-A. To be eligible for the Gilman Scholarship Program, programs must fall within the eligible start date range for each application cycle and be a minimum of four weeks in length.
-Short-term study abroad programs that are at least four weeks long are eligible so long as they fall within the academic year.
+A. To be eligible for the Gilman Scholarship Program, abroad programs must fall within the eligible start date range for each application cycle and be a minimum of four weeks in length (equivalent to 28 consecutive days in one country).
+Short-term study abroad or internship programs that are at least four weeks long are eligible.
 Generally this means winter intersession or January term programs and students attending these programs would apply during the Spring application cycle.

 Back to top